 (E) The sponsor is responsible for employing qualified personnel to prepare the contract documents for construction.
 If the contract documents have errors or omissions to the extent that conformance with standards cannot be reasonably assured or determined, a revised set of documents for review may be requested.

-(F) The review of plans and specifications by DHS is based on general utility, the minimum licensing standards, and conformance of the Life Safety Code, and is not to be construed as all-inclusive approval of the structural, electrical, or mechanical components, nor does it include a review of building plans for compliance with the Texas Accessibility Standards as administered and enforced by the Texas Department of Licensing and Regulation.
+(F) The review of plans and specifications by HHSC is based on general utility, the minimum licensing standards, and conformance of the Life Safety Code, and is not to be construed as all-inclusive approval of the structural, electrical, or mechanical components, nor does it include a review of building plans for compliance with the Texas Accessibility Standards as administered and enforced by the Texas Department of Licensing and Regulation.

-(G) Fees for plan review will be required in accordance with §90.20 of this title (relating to Plan Review Fees).
+(G) Fees for plan review will be required in accordance with §551.20 of this chapter (relating to Plan Review Fees).

 (2) Contract documents.